leonid-world/leonid-world/README.md

 > **"Transforming real-world value into decentralized code.
 Building the bridge between Web2 infrastructure and the trustless Web3 future."**

-A Senior Full-Stack Engineer with over **6 years of heavy-duty production experience** in both high-traffic corporate applications and agile freelance products.
+A Senior Full-Stack Engineer with over **6 years of heavy-duty production experience** in both high-traffic corporate applications.
 Based in Seoul, South Korea.

 Currently, I am deep-diving into blockchain core infrastructure and smart contracts, specialized in anchoring Web2 enterprise capabilities into decentralized networks.
 I view digital assets not just as financial instruments, but as an **energy-based currency** and the fundamental cryptographic infrastructure for the next generation.